Welcome to The Antlered Way

 I hope that my writing offers a small ‘island of sanity’ (Margaret Wheatley) in these increasingly insane times.

-Why The Antlered Path
+Why The Antlered Way

 Elen of the Ways is the antlered goddess of Britain; her stories are elusive but her presence endures in the tracks and sacred sites across the country.
 Said to guide reindeer along ancient paths, she invites us to follow without knowing, to move with expectancy and not expectation, and to learn to ask our own questions as we walk.